 Coronet Inside Out: Glyn Maxwell

-Acclaimed poet, writer, author and playwright Glyn Maxwell reads some poetry from his collection How The Hell Are You from The Coronet Theatre as part of Coronet Inside Out.
+Acclaimed poet, writer, author and playwright Glyn Maxwell reads some poetry from his collection How The Hell Are You from The Coronet Theatre.
 Glyn has given readings at The Coronet a number of times and his stage adaptation of Karen Blixen’s Babette’s Feast premiered here in 2017.

 “In the wilderness of the lockdown, through a window of light on a wintry dreamlike afternoon, if there was one London theatre that would appear out of the mist, a portal into past and future, where other than the Coronet?
 I read my poems in the corridor that curves around the theatre, and then on down to the comeliest theatre bar I know, with its magpie Portobello delights and glittering bottles and that sloping floor which always makes me think of being on the Titanic while that was still fun.
 Doesn’t seem so funny now, what with the iceberg we had this year, but there it still is, the spirit of the old Print Room, and of Anda, and all the wild and weird and wonderful shows that have passed through and will pass through again.
 I let my finished pages fall to the floor, as I knew the theatre would fold them into its store of memories made and still to be made.” – Glyn Maxwell